Massachusetts Casino Career Training Institute

 What types of jobs are available?

 In addition to the table game jobs like black jack dealer, pit boss, croupier, and poker dealer needed in a category 1, resort casino – there are slot attendants and technicians and numerous supervisory and management jobs.
 There are jobs in surveillance and security, and numerous accounting jobs from cashier to comptroller, and a marketing department and administrative staff.
 The hotel requires a full staff including housekeepers, valets, bell hops, desk clerks, spa attendants, a health club manager, pool supervisor and many more.
 Food and beverage operations will employ even more as preparers, cooks, chefs, servers, bus persons, stockers, bartenders, and banquet managers.
 Retail stores will need sales clerks and managers.
 A facilities department will have to keep the whole operation running with a janitorial staff, plumbers, carpenters, painters, electricians, and HVAC techs.

 Are part-time positions available?

-Resort casino operators suggest that 15% to 20% of the jobs may be part-time positions.
+Resort casino operators suggest that a significant percentage of the jobs may be part-time positions.